Web Site Design by Rainbo Design

 Finally, there's the issue of the navigation structure of your website.
 That is, the link pathways through your site that start on your main page.
 The navigational links on your site should largely follow a hierarchical pattern.
 The main page should always link to the most important pages on your site such as main category pages, and then those pages should link to the less important pages, such as pages that discuss specific topics or detail individual products.

-If your website relies on a database for the content of your pages, you should strongly consider using server control methods to avoid having query strings (ie. URLs that include control parameters following a "?").
-For example, a clean, well-structured URL such as:
+If your website relies on a database for the content of your pages, you should strongly

 There are several reasons why you should avoid relying on query strings in the URLs for your website.
 First, if you mix the order in which the command parameters are listed when you link to such pages, the search engines will try to index all of the variations separately which will lead to duplicate content issues.
 Second, query strings look like gobbledygook to users and they can get confused or intimidated by them.
 Third, if you need to change the underlying software that creates your pages based on URLs that include query strings, you're likely to have to change those query strings which can require setting up complicated 301 redirects in order to keep users and search engines from seeing "404 Page Not Found" errors.
-Most of the popular scripts for blogs and shopping carts now have optional settings or plug-ins available to eliminate the need for query strings, and you should use them if you can.
+Most of the popular scripts for blogs and shopping carts now have optional settings or plug-ins available to eliminate the need for query strings, and you should use them.
 If you need help, search on "search engine friendly URLs" and you'll find lots of good advice.

-Google adds extra support for hierarchical website navigation through their support of breadcrumbs in microdata and RDFa mark-up formats that they will sometimes use for providing Rich Snippets, Sitelinks, and other features in their Search Engine Result Pages (SERPs).
+Google adds extra support for hierarchical website navigation through their support of breadcrumbs in Schema.org formats that they will sometimes use for providing Rich Snippets, Sitelinks, and other features in their Search Engine Result Pages (SERPs).
 Your website must be properly coded and have gained enough overall trust and strength for these features to be added to your listings, so you have to put in the time and effort required to qualify for them.
 When you do, it can really make your site stand out.
 And all it takes is adding some additional tags and attributes to your normal HTML mark-up, so anyone can do it.

 Having a strong hierarchical structure in your website navigation design is best practice even beyond to the impact on search engine rankings.
 The effort required will pay off quickly in many, many ways in the improved performance of your website and in reduced design maintenance problems.

-This SEO Tip by Rainbo Design was last updated on June 25, 2011
+This page was last updated on September 25, 2020

 Need More Help?